 This last sentence addresses the question of what can be done.

 The Legal Remedy

 There is already a precedent for reclassifying a Schedule 1 substance.
 In November 2018 the Home Secretary – prompted by the cases of two children who had been denied access to cannabis oil to control their epileptic seizures – carried out a review of cannabis regulation.
 The result was that a new category of generally unlicensed cannabis-based products – called ‘cannabis-based product for medicinal use in humans’ (“CBPM”) – were created in order to allow CBPM to be prescribed as unlicensed medicines to patients with a special clinical need.
 Those special clinical needs are two types of epilepsy.

 The Report argues that a similar “high-priority ACMD review into the access-restricted rescheduling of psilocybin under the Misuse of Drugs Regulations 2001” should be commissioned by the Home Secretary urgently, given that almost three times more people with depression or another mood disorder die from suicide than complications with epilepsy.
 The net result is that unless the Government takes urgent action, they could face similar pressure and high-profile cases as those involving the prescribed use of CBMS.
 The ongoing case of Charlie Hughes whose parents were given permission for judicial review by Mr Justice Holman in July this year reveals where the legalised use of psilocybin may be heading in the not too distant future.

-Nima Zahed-Khorassani is Head of Corporate and Commercial at Eldwick Law and a passionate advocate for the use of psychedelic medicines for the treatment of mental health.
+Nima Zahed-Khorassani is a passionate advocate for the use of psychedelic medicines for the treatment of mental health.

 Share this Post